Events

 Submitting an abstract for a poster presentation (and an optional lightning talk) is a great opportunity to learn about exciting new research and to make connections with potential collaborators.

-To be considered for a poster presentation, abstracts must be submitted by October 31, 2025.
+To be considered for a poster presentation, abstracts must be submitted by September 8, 2026 at 9 AM.
 Undergraduate students, graduate students, and post-docs, staff, and faculty involved in muscle research, or any related fields are encouraged to submit an abstract.

 To submit an abstract please email the following information to Katie Mitzelfelt (kmitz@uw.edu):